zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Help
 ```

-The utility can also be used to get help for any registered component in the Edge Data Store.
-Adding a specific component ID to the end of the previous command will provide help output for every configuration facet that the component supports, along with examples of commands that can be run to configure the component.
+You can also use the utility to get help for any registered component in Edge Data Store.
+If you add a specific component ID to the end of the previous command, you receive help output for every configuration facet that the component supports, along with examples of commands that you can run to configure the component.

-An example of viewing help for the 'System' component:
+Example: Viewing help for the 'System' component:

 ```bash
 edgecmd Help System